usc-dpswh/it3103-microservices/README.md

 # SuiteCRM

-## Initial Setup
+## Standalone Setup

 This setup of SuiteCRM utilizes Bitnami's help through the use of Docker public/suitecrm/images.
-Basically, we will be running SuiteCRM through Docker like the other microservices.
+This will be how we can setup a standalone version of SuiteCRM, meaning, only SuiteCRM and no other microservices.

 ### Pull the Bitnami SuiteCRM public/suitecrm/image